khmayer01/QC-App-Oriented-Benchmarks/hhl/README.md

 # HHL Algorithm - Prototype Benchmark Program

-The HHL (HHL) algorithm [[1]](#references) is ...
+The Harrow-Hassidim-Lloyd (HHL) algorithm [[1]](#references) is a quantum algorithm for solving a system of linear equations.
-The HHL algorithm demonstrates a quantum speedup over its classical counterpart for solving linear equations.
+Under certain assumptions the algorithm achieves an exponential speedup over its classical counterpart

 NOTE: The remainder of this README needs to be modifed with content for HHL.